thalsi/C/README.md

     - OOP provides a clear structure for the programs
     - OOP helps to keep the C++ code DRY "Don't Repeat Yourself", and makes the code easier to maintain, modify and debug
     - reusable ,  less code and shorter development time

+3. The four pillars of object-oriented programming are:

+- Inheritance: child classes inherit data and behaviors from the parent class
+- Encapsulation: containing information in an object, exposing only selected information
+- Abstraction: only exposing high-level public methods for accessing an object
+- Polymorphism: many methods can do the same task

 ## 2. Class and Objects
 - Classes and objects are the two main aspects of object-oriented programming.